Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, stationary case

 \end{enumerate}

 Here, we have denoted by $v_{j,m}^{(n)}$ the $j$-th element of the $m$-th iterate in the policy evaluation, by $v_{j}^{(n)}$ the corresponding final value of the iteration (i.e., the $j$-th element of $V^{(n)}$), and by $k_{j}^{(n)}$ the $j$-th element of the optimal policy at the $n$-th iteration.
+Note that, since the policy is defined, in this scheme, by the set of indices $k_j$ of the nodes achieving the minima for $F_j$, we can consider the policy to be convergent as soon as none of these indices is any longer updated.

-\begin{remark} Since the policy is defined, in this scheme, by the set of indices $k_j$ of the nodes achieving the minima for $\mathcal{F}_j$, we can consider the policy to be convergent as soon as none of these indices is any longer updated. \end{remark}
+Finally, note that all three solvers (Value Iteration, Exact Policy Iteration, Modified Policy Iteration) necessarily converge to the same solution.